 Leadership is not ready to embrace agile.

 Warning signs: Leaders who are resistant or don’t fully understand agile, can start to micromanage agile teams, which undermines the benefits of agile and takes senior leaders away from higher-value work.
 These behaviors include second-guessing team decisions, adding layers of control, setting deadlines instead of priorities and pulling people out of agile work to attend meetings.
+Watch our fireside chat featuring Dion Hinchcliffe, VP and principal analyst at Constellation Research, for insight on leading high-performing by example.

 How to course correct: Getting leadership on board starts with education and one of the best ways to learn is by doing.
 Encourage the C suite to take an agile approach to some of their own work.
 C-suite leaders can form agile teams around strategy and organizational challenges or opportunities.
 This can help break managers out of silos and build an appreciation for the language and principles of agile team management.
 Leaders who practice agile can better understand what behaviors will help or hinder their agile teams.